niaapps/niaapps.github.io/niaapps-blog/_posts/updates-personal/2019-06-30-self-discovery-journal-prompts.markdown

  [For my email subscribers, please click here](https://niaapps.github.io/niaapps-blog/updates-personal/{{page.date | date:"%Y/%m/%d/"}}{{page.slug}}.html "Link to this post")
 </div>

-I recently watched a favorite youtuber of mine, [lavendaire](https://www.youtube.com/watch?v=VkDpZatLuIc&t=3s) and she had a video about journaling + self discovery.
+I recently watched a favorite youtuber of mine, <a href="https://www.youtube.com/watch?v=VkDpZatLuIc&t=3s" target="blank" title="">lavendaire</a> and she had a video about journaling + self discovery.
 Here is the reader-friendly version of it.
 I started these at the beginning of the month, instead of all in one day.
 This did come from my journal/diary, I have changed names to protect the people in my life’s privacy.
 This was before developer week, and before/near the growing pains post.

 _How do you feel at the moment?_